ted-jung/kubespray/README-by-Ted.md

     =================================================================

-## Use two option in below to reset(tear down)
+## Use two option in below to tear down

-  - replace cluster.yml with reset.yml and do it again.
+  - substitue cluster.yml for reset.yml and do it again.

   - delete whole vm...and recreate it again. (do a step #0)

 ## Enjoy~ Kubernetes where The Mine is inside in

+## Example of commands
+  - ansible-playbook -i inventory/inventory.cfg cluster.yml -b -v --ask-vault-pass -u deploy --flush-cache
+  - ansible-playbook -i inventory/inventory.cfg reset.yml -b -v --ask-vault-pass -u deploy --flush-cache